dmerejkowsky/blog/content/en/post/0101-the-one-youtube-feature-that-could-change-everything.md

 This is what we call "prix libre" in French.
 The litteral translation (free price) means [something different]().
 I guess we could call it a pay-what-you-want system.

-# What this will changed
+# What this will change

 I think a mechanism like this will change the incentive for YouTube